MewanAkoon/MewanAkoon/README.md

 Software Engineer
 -----------------

-I'm a passionate Software Engineer specializing in Full Stack Web Development.
-With a strong foundation in the MERN stack complemented by TypeScript, I've crafted dynamic web applications that are both efficient and scalable.
+I’m a passionate Software Engineer specializing in Full Stack Web Development.
+With a strong foundation in the MERN stack complemented by TypeScript, I’ve crafted dynamic web applications that are both efficient and scalable.
 My journey has allowed me to gain hands-on experience with Next.js, Firebase, and Google Cloud, enabling me to build robust solutions that meet diverse business needs.
-Currently, I'm diving deeper into the world of DevOps, particularly focusing on Google Cloud, to enhance my skills in deploying and managing cloud-native applications.
+Currently, I’m diving deeper into the world of DevOps, particularly focusing on Google Cloud, to enhance my skills in deploying and managing cloud-native applications.
 This exploration is driven by my commitment to understanding the intricacies of software delivery and infrastructure management.

 * 🌍  I'm based in Sri Lanka
 * ✉️  You can contact me at [damithamewan201@gmail.com](mailto:damithamewan201@gmail.com)
-* 🚀  I'm currently working on [Lynn](http://lynn.chat/)
 * 🤝  I'm open to collaborating on projects that resonate with my skills and interests.
 Whether it's building innovative web applications with React, enhancing server-side capabilities with Node.js, or architecting scalable solutions with Next.js and TypeScript, I'm here to collaborate and add value to your project.
-* ⚡  I'm proudly a hard-stuck silver in Valorant, so I fix bugs better than headshots!
+* ⚡  I'm proudly a hard-stuck platinum in Valorant, so I fix bugs better than headshots!

 ### Skills